learnk8s/learnk8s.io/_pages/newsletter/README.md

 As with all Jekyll's pages, you can add any additional to the newsletter's issue.
 The content can be written in markdown and html.
 You can also include liquid `tags` and `includes`.
 The content is written after the the three dashes `---` at the end of the front-matter.
 By default the content is displayed underneath the sections described in the front-matter.

+__Note:__

+If a particular type of content is used regularly, it may be better to consider creating a new section type or an include file to avoid repetitive work.